 4. Create A Knowledge Base for Common Questions

-If you look carefully, you will find a set of common questions that your customers frequently ask your customer support team or search online.
+If you look carefully, you will find common questions your customers frequently ask your customer support team or search online.
 If you create a knowledge base where the answers to these questions are provided, it will help your customers easily get their answers without calling your customer service department.
 It will save time and bring down the number of support calls.

 5. Introduce Live Chat

-Having a live chat on your website helps your customers resolve their queries while browsing your site.
-According to some, the ability to get answers from a live chat representative during an online purchase is among the most important features a business can offer.
+A live chat on your website helps customers resolve their queries while browsing it.
+According to some, getting answers from a live chat representative during an online purchase is among the most important features a business can offer.
 Proactively asking your customers if they need help through live chat can result in more business.

 These are a few tips that can help your business adopt proactive customer service practices.